Remove TheDirty.com permanently, in 30 days or less.

 “The minute we see a removal request arguing that something said in a post is false, we immediately stop reading.”

 Human outreach is at the core of what we do at Reputation X. When typical methods have failed, we'll pursue an individualized strategy just for you in an effort to repair your online reputation.

 How to "un-dirty" Yourself

 If you'd like to try going it alone, there are a few methods for removing defamatory material from TheDirty.com that can work.
 Just remember to stay calm.
 Directing anger toward the site (no matter how warranted) will make it harder to succeed with a removal request.
 This holds true if you end up asking us to take over for you.

 If you are under 18 and live in California …

-Through a state law called “Online Eraser,” young people in California may be able to have a post removed.
+Young people in California may be able to have a post removed through a state law called "Online Eraser."
 TheDirty.com doesn’t believe this law applies to them, but they may entertain a request.
-You can learn more about the law here.
+You can read the specifics of the law here.